agenieus/HR-DATA-ANALYTICS/README.md

 - 4= Excellent Relationship Satisfaction
 - So therefore we had the following Data;

-- Poor Satisfaction: 276 people were unsatisfied with their relationship.
+- Poor Satisfaction: 276 staffs were unsatisfied with their relationship.
 This was 18.78% of employees.
-- Mild Satisfaction: 303 people were mildly unsatisfied with their relationship.
+- Mild Satisfaction: 303 staffs were mildly unsatisfied with their relationship.
 This was 20.61% of employees.
-- Good Satisfaction: 459 people people were quite satisfied with their relationship.
+- Good Satisfaction: 459 staffs were quite satisfied with their relationship.
 This was 31.22% of employees.
-- Excellent Satisfaction: 432 people were very satisfied with their relationship.
+- Excellent Satisfaction: 432 staffs were very satisfied with their relationship.
 This was 29.39% of employees.
 - So therefore 60.61% were satisfied and an alarming 39.39% were unsatisfied with their relationship